Geospatial Information Science and Technology

 Plan of Study

-The MGIST curriculum consists of at least 33 credit hours, 21 of which are required core courses.
+The Master of Geospatial Information Science and Technology (MGIST) curriculum consists of at least 33 credit hours, 21 of which are required core courses.
 The additional 12 credit hours are electives and allow the student to focus on related areas of interest to supplement their GIS instruction and professional skills development.
 As part of the program students will complete a Capstone project and develop a Professional Portfolio.

-Courses cover theory, application, and back-end development relevant for today's geospatial professionals using both open source and ESRI tools.
+Courses cover theory, application, and back-end development relevant for today's geospatial professionals using both open source and ESRI tools, including but not limited to:

 Capstone Experience